 Smailagic’s is an internationalists’ approach, rendering the local scene in a way that resonates with wider audiences.
 His photography has now become a crucial aspect of the city’s overall brand, and his clients recognize that.
 “Photography is just a vessel for me to show people how I see the city,” he says.
 “Not just for Jacksonville, but for my friends around the world, who know a little more about Jacksonville because the things I’ve posted.”

 Over the last couple of years, Smailagic has documented the explosive growth of this region’s cultural scene more prolifically than anyone else, the fruits of which he’s collecting in a book that will be ready in just a few months.
 He’s working to condense about 600 photos, which he’d narrowed down from over 21,000 taken under the auspices of his Instagram moniker @Cre8Jax.
 “I don’t do too well with attention,” he says.
 Well, that is something he’ll just have to get used to, because it’s coming.

-This feature originally appeared in Void Magazine Vol. 9 Issue 8, The Photo Annual, under the header “Through the lens of this Bosnia-born photog, a new generation of creators takes the spotlight.”
+This feature originally appeared in the January 2019 issue of Void Magazine (Vol. 9 Issue 8), The Photo Annual, under the header “Through the lens of this Bosnia-born photog, a new generation of creators takes the spotlight.”

 To submit your work for our 2019 Photo Annual, click here.